591291-hvl/dpsharkBot/readme.txt

 *"!all" to list all response in random(feature) order *"!remove [number]" removes reply
-*"!count" sends reply with number of messages sendt *"!art" [word]" sends ascii art of word
+*"!count" sends reply with number of messages sendt *"!countall" sends list of all users with number of messages *"!art" [word]" sends ascii art of word
 *Responds with angryping to @everyone ping
 *Also responds with some dumb jokes